About the Alliance

 - Engaging individuals and communities in the healing process after an attempt or suicide.

 Alliance members are appointed by the Oregon Health Authority and represent a broad range of subject matter experts including youth, suicide attempt survivors and loss survivors.
 The full Alliance meets quarterly and is staffed by the Association of Oregon Community Mental Health Programs.
-The Alliance has six standing committees and an advisory workgroup focused on supporting LGBTQ youth.
+The Alliance has six standing committees and advisory groups.